RecentRichRail/flask-custom-bookmark-search/README.md

 5. In the "Keyword" input box, enter a keyword shortcut (e.g., fb).
 6. In the "URL with %s in place of query" input box, enter the following URL: `http://localhost:5000`.
 7. Click "Add" to save the new search engine.
-8. Now, you can use the keyword shortcut followed by your search query in the address bar to execute a bookmark search (e.g., `fb OpenAI`).
+8. Now, you can use the keyword shortcut followed by your search query in the address bar to execute a bookmark search (e.g., `yt Cat Videos`).

 ### Microsoft Edge